samrocketman/docker-compose-ha-consul-vault-ui/README.md

 minor disruptions.

-Consul can be scaled up on the fly.  `consul-template` will automatically update dnsmasq to include new services.
+Consul can be scaled up on the fly.  `consul-template` will automatically update dnsmasq to include new services.  dnsmasq will experience zero downtime.

+    docker-compose up --scale vault=3 --scale consul-worker=6 -d

+To play with failover for killing consul instances, it is recommended to review [fault tolerance for consul HA deployments][ft].

 # Troubleshooting